ASFOpenSARlab/opensarlab-notebook_testing/README.md

 ## **OSL Configuration**
 ---

-This section will introduce users to setup a testing environment in OpenSARLab.
+This section will introduce users to setting up a testing environment in OpenSARLab.

 ### **Generate `.netrc` File**
 ---